Make the Right Choice with Choice Hotels

 France is one of the most popular tourist destinations in the world.
-It provides a wealth of variety for all visitors, whatever their preference and taste.
+It provides a wealth of variety for all visitors, whatever their preferences and tastes.
 Therefore finding five great places to visit is easy, but the choice of a specific five would depend on the age and special interests of the visitors concerned.
-We hope that you love these 5 Must Visit Places in France.
+We hope that this Best Cities to Visit in France post inspires you.

-A family group may look for entertainment, a little history, some beach relaxation and perhaps good food.
+A family group may look for entertainment, a little history, some beach relaxation, and perhaps good food.
 All of these are available in abundance.
-Whereas a couple wanting to walk or cycle or swim or ski during their stay, would opt for entirely different places.
-Fortunately France has it all, so although there is plenty of choice, limiting the choice to five, is challenging.
+Whereas a couple wanting to walk cycle swim or ski during their stay would opt for entirely different places.
+Fortunately, France has it all, so although there is plenty of choice, limiting the choice to five, is challenging.

-Also topping our list of 5 Must Visit Places in France is the valley of the River Loire which is relatively short drive south of Paris.
+Also topping our list in France is the valley of the River Loire which is a relatively short drive south of Paris.
 Along this river are situated some of the most amazing chateaux in all of Europe.
 These are the summer homes, or hunting lodges, to which French nobles or royals would bring their families during part of the year, taking all their furniture with them on a caravan of carts.

-Carcassonne’s fortress, La Cité, is the largest in Europe, and takes most of a day to see completely.
+Carcassonne’s fortress, La Cité, is the largest in Europe and takes most of a day to see completely.
 The nearby Canal du Midi, lined by magnificent plane trees, another UNESCO Heritage site along with La Cité, provides a more relaxing holiday with its boat hire facilities.
-Other places worth visiting are the fortress at Salses near Perpignan to the south, the ancient village of Lagrasse with its 8th century abbey, and the many local wine producers who offer tasting facilities which could keep you intrigued and intoxicated all day.
+Other places worth visiting are the fortress at Salses near Perpignan to the south, the ancient village of Lagrasse with its 8th-century abbey, and the many local wine producers who offer tasting facilities that could keep you intrigued and intoxicated all day.

-In truth it is impossible to choose the best five great places in France, as there are so many and each individual will have their own preference.
+In truth, it is impossible to choose the best places in France, as there are so many and each individual will have their preference.
 At least this article provides a taster of five varied regions which, in themselves, provide enough to bring visitors flocking from all over the world, as they do each year.
-We hope that you are inspired by these 5 Must Visit Places in France.
+We hope that this Best Cities to Visit in France post inspires you.
+Happy travels!

 I absolutely love France.
 Any place you go in France is a must-visit, in my opinion.
 It’s just gorgeous.